 Race & Social Justice

-The Race and Social Justice Initiative (RSJI), is YWCA’s expression of its commitment to eliminate racial disparities, raise up the voices and experiences of women, and achieve racial equity and social justice internally and externally.
+The Race and Social Justice Initiative is YWCA’s expression of its commitment to eliminate racial disparities and work toward social justice internally and externally.

-Beginning in 2009, YWCA began the challenge of deepening the integration of racial equity and social justice in every aspect of its work.
+Since 2009, YWCA has worked to deepen the integration of racial equity and social justice in every aspect of its work.
 The Race and Social Justice Initiative keeps the agency focused on the manner, process and actions by which it will achieve its mission.

 • Internal culture which supports the elimination of institutional racism, sexism, and other discriminatory practices